Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 A good material for reusable stencils is a mylar sheet.
 You can make them adhesive by spraying the back with adhesive spray, although you are much more likely to get seepage underneath the stencil with this kind of material.

-Yes, you can cut any design out of freezer paper with an exacto knife or craft knife, and turn it into a stencil.
+Yes, you can cut any design out of freezer paper with an Exacto knife or craft knife and turn it into a stencil.

-- The Cricut Cutting Machine is easily our favorite crafting tool.
+- The Cricut Cutting Machine is easily my favorite crafting tool.
 We use it in so many of our tutorials!

 - These MakerX Crafting Tools are perfect for keeping in the craft room and are always ready when needed!